KWCM-TV

-KWCM-TV (channel 10) is a PBS member television station in Appleton, Minnesota, United States, owned by the West Central Minnesota Educational TV Corp.
-KWCM-TV's studios are located on Pioneer Drive in Granite Falls, and its transmitter is located near Appleton.
+KWCM-TV (channel 10) and KSMN (channel 20) are PBS member television stations licensed respectively to Appleton and Worthington, Minnesota, United States, owned by the West Central Minnesota Educational TV Corp.
+The stations maintain studios on Pioneer Drive in Granite Falls.
+KWCM-TV's transmitter is located near Appleton, while KSMN's tower is near Chandler, Minnesota.

-KSMN (channel 20) in Worthington operates as a full-time satellite of KWCM-TV; this station's transmitter is located near Chandler, Minnesota.
-KSMN covers areas of southwestern Minnesota that receive a marginal to non-existent over-the-air signal from KWCM, although there is significant overlap between the two stations' contours otherwise.
-KSMN is a straight simulcast of KWCM; on-air references to KSMN are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during programming.
+KSMN operates as a full-time satellite of KWCM-TV; its existence is only acknowledged in station identifications.
 Aside from the transmitter, KSMN does not maintain any physical presence locally in Worthington.

 The two stations are collectively branded as Pioneer PBS.
 Their combined signal can also be received in parts of Iowa, South Dakota and North Dakota.
 Several other translators carry the signal into other communities.

 History

 KWCM went on the air for the first time on February 7, 1966.
 In the early years, it repeated the signal of KTCA-TV in the Twin Cities.
 It adopted the Pioneer Public Television name in 1982, and added KSMN in 1997.

 The station is available on the DirecTV and Dish Network feeds for the Twin Cities and Sioux Falls markets.
 Appleton is part of the Twin Cities market, while Worthington is in the Sioux Falls market.
 This gives Pioneer a potential audience of 4.8 million people in Minnesota, Iowa, South Dakota, North Dakota and Wisconsin.
 As of November 3, 2019, the station became Pioneer PBS due to PBS' overhaul.